KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com/content/overview/status.md

 **Summary of Impact**:
 An important Cloud-WebJob has stopped and was under maintenance due to erroneous behavior.
-No new data was processed but stored in a data queue (service bus), therefore no new data was shown on the KOLIBRI Cloud web app.
+No new data was processed but stored in a data queue (service bus), therefore no new data was shown on the PressureSuite Cloud web app.
 There was no known data loss.

 **Preliminary Root Cause**: